Winter gas safety:

 As temperatures drop, frost sets in and we spend much more time with the heating on, being prepared for winter in the home is vital, especially when it comes to gas safety.
 Our Winter Preparedness Guide gives you some important tips to help you ensure you’re ready for the cold weather, helping you to keep your heating working and making sure your utility bills don’t run away from you.
 However, there are certain things that are important to remember to help keep you safe.
 Here are some of our top winter home safety tips.

-find one at www.gassaferegister.co.uk or call 0800 408 5500.
+Get your gas boiler and appliances serviced by a Gas Safe Registered Engineer.
+You can find one at www.gassaferegister.co.uk or call 0800 408 5500.
 Having your boiler and gas appliances serviced on an annual basis is the best way to avoid potential problems arising.
-Having a Gas Safe Registered Engineer carry out a service on your boiler and appliances will help them to spot any small issues before they become bigger problems.
+A Gas Safe Registered Engineer will carry out a service on your boiler and appliances to help spot any small issues before they become bigger problems.
 If you are having problems with your boiler then our FAQs will help.

 Please do not attempt to service appliances yourself as this puts yourself, your family and neighbours at risk.